British Rail Class 70 (electric): Successor and withdrawal

 The class formed a "proof-of-concept" for booster-based electric locomotives.
 Although thought of as prototypes for the later Class 71, which used the same concept, the latter differed greatly in its design and construction, being based on Swiss practice.

-All three were withdrawn in the winter of 1968/1969 without receiving TOPS numbers, although 20001 received BR "Rail Blue" for its final years.
+All three were withdrawn between October 1968 and January 1969 without receiving TOPS numbers, although 20001 received BR "Rail Blue" for its final years.
 None were preserved.

-Part of the electrical equipment including booster generators and flywheels was salvaged and used by GEC as load simulators in their test facilities at Preston, where locomotive traction equipment was dynamically tested.
+Parts of the electrical equipment including booster generators and flywheels were salvaged and used by GEC as load simulators in its test facilities at Preston, where locomotive traction equipment was dynamically tested.
 Among others, traction systems for the second series of trains for the Docklands Light Railway were tested on the rig.